JonasHurlen/SYSC3303_Project01/README.txt

 Included Files
 	Start.java- The main class of the program.
-Instantiates and runs all threads Scheduler.java- Allows communication between elevators and floors via instructions Elevator.java- Class representing the elevators.
-Can send and receive instructions and read information from the input file FloorSubsystem.java- Class representing individual floors.
-Can send and receive instructions and read information from the input file inputFile.csv- Contains a instructions for the operation of the simulation Iteration1 Documenation.pdf - contains class diagram and sequence diagram Remaining files - There are 2 draw.io files, and 2 png files as a backup for the diagrams
+Instantiates and runs all threads Scheduler.java- Allows communication between elevators and floors via instructions ElevatorSubsystem.java- Class representing the elevators.
+Can send and receive instructions and read information from the input file
+	Car.java- Class used to represent individual elevator cars by the Elevator Subsystem FloorSubsystem.java- Class representing individual floors.
+Can send and receive instructions and read information from the input file
+	Instruction.java- Class used to transfer information between other classes. inputFile.csv- Contains a instructions for the operation of the simulation Iteration1 Documenation.pdf - contains class diagram and sequence diagram Remaining files - There are 2 draw.io files, and 2 png files as a backup for the diagrams